ArthurFDLR/pose-classification-kit/README.md

 ## Installation

-Make sure that [`Poetry`](https://poetry.eustace.io/) is installed for Python 3.7 and above on your system.
+Ensure  that [`Poetry`](https://poetry.eustace.io/) is installed for Python 3.7 and above on your system.

 1. Git clone the repository - `git clone https://github.com/ArthurFDLR/OpenHand-App`